MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 ## Metrics preaggregation

-OpenTelemetry SDKs and newer Application Insights SDKs (Classic API) preaggregate metrics during collection.
+OpenTelemetry SDKs and newer Application Insights SDKs (Classic API) preaggregate metrics during collection to reduce the volume of data sent from the SDK to the telemetry channel endpoint.
 This process applies to standard metrics sent by default, so the accuracy isn't affected by sampling or filtering.
-It also applies to custom metrics sent by using the [OpenTelemetry API](./opentelemetry-add-modify.md#add-custom-metrics) or [GetMetric](./api-custom-events-metrics.md#getmetric), which results in less data ingestion and lower cost.
+It also applies to custom metrics sent using the [OpenTelemetry API](./opentelemetry-add-modify.md#add-custom-metrics) or [GetMetric and TrackValue](./api-custom-events-metrics.md#getmetric), which results in less data ingestion and lower cost.
+If your version of the Application Insights SDK supports GetMetric and TrackValue, it's the preferred method of sending custom metrics.

-For SDKs that don't implement preaggregation (that is, older versions of Application Insights SDKs or for browser instrumentation), the Application Insights back end still populates the new metrics by aggregating the events received by the Application Insights telemetery channel endpoint.
+For SDKs that don't implement preaggregation (that is, older versions of Application Insights SDKs or for browser instrumentation), the Application Insights back end still populates the new metrics by aggregating the events received by the Application Insights telemetry channel endpoint.
+For custom metrics, you can use the [trackMetric](./api-custom-events-metrics.md#trackmetric) method.
 Although you don't benefit from the reduced volume of data transmitted over the wire, you can still use the preaggregated metrics and experience better performance and support of the near real time dimensional alerting with SDKs that don't preaggregate metrics during collection.

 The telemetry channel endpoint preaggregates events before ingestion sampling.
 For this reason, ingestion sampling never affects the accuracy of preaggregated metrics, regardless of the SDK version you use with your application.